 Critics of electric vehicles are often quick to point out that green vehicles aren’t, in fact, green.
 They are charged by an electrical grid likely powered by fossil fuels.
 This is true.
 Unless the electricity utilized to power an electric car battery is derived entirely from renewable energy, there are emissions associated with it.

 But electric grids across the country are shifting to a mix of natural gas, wind and solar power.
-Currently, 17% of the electricity in the United States is powered by renewable energy, according to the EPA.
-(Power is even greener closer to home.
-Nearly 20% of New England’s electrical grid and more than 40% of upstate New York’s is fueled by renewable sources.)
+Currently, nearly 20% of the electricity in the country is powered by renewable energy, according to the United States Environmental Protection Agency.
+(Close to home, nearly 20% of New England’s electrical grid and 43% of upstate New York’s is fueled by renewable sources.)
 Regardless of where you live, you’re likely getting at least some of your power from green energy.

 Even accounting for electricity emissions, however, research shows that an electric vehicle is typically responsible for lower levels of greenhouse gases than an average new gasoline car due to the complete absence of tailpipe emissions over the entirety of the car’s lifespan.
 Gas-powered cars, as we know, are another story.
 The EPA has continuously found the country’s transportation sector to be the largest contributor of greenhouse gas emissions, with cars and trucks leading the way within the category.